georgelam155/cunyopenmusic/basicNotation.md

 <img src="http://openmusictheory.com/Graphics/clefs.png" width="50%" height="50%">

-[Take a look at this exercise](https://www.musictheory.net/exercises/note/b8tyryyynybyyy) How are notes on the treble clef related to their "letter" names?
+[Take a look at this exercise.](https://www.musictheory.net/exercises/note/b8tyryyynybyyy) How are notes on the treble clef related to their "letter" names?

+[Now take a look at this one.](https://www.musictheory.net/exercises/note/btsyryyynyyyyy) Play around here and test things out.
+How do these lines affect the letter names?

+**Recap** How do we name the notes on a staff?

 ### Grand staff